Last Updated on October 10, 2023 by Editorial Team

 To attract the students to do a number sequencing series on this, you can start by telling a snake story or some interesting facts about the figure.
 Then, you can slowly bring attention further to the sequencing activity.
 Use sentences like:

 “ Do you know this snake is growing every day?
-2 inch, 3 inches…and so on” to encourage them to find the next number.
+2 inches, 3 inches…and so on” to encourage them to find the next number.